DolphyWind/esoteric/README.md

 # brainf
-A brainfuck interpeter written in C
+A brainfuck interpreter written in C